Give2Peer/g2p-client-android/README.md

 This version leverages the full power of Material design, and provides tablet layouts as well as phone layouts.

+Two concurrent versions will probably be made for Android at this point, one fully native and the other as a webapp within a `WebView`.
+The second one will probably be cheap to code as we'll need an HTML webapp for FirefoxOs anyways.

 - [ ] Design a launcher icon.
 - [ ] Statistics